 Did you know that Amsterdam’s Red Light District is the only place in the world where you’ll find religion and prostitution literally standing opposite of each other.
 The Old Church in Amsterdam is located in the heart of the Red Light District and is surrounded by window brothels, bars, cannabis shops, and magic mushrooms shops.
 But this church also has a daycare and many residential houses next to it.
 The Old Church in Amsterdam (in Dutch: Oude Kerk) is one of the city’s best kept secrets.
 In fact the Old Church is the city’s oldest building, established in 1306 in the heart of its medieval center.
 When it was established, over 800 years ago, Amsterdam was in its infancy and its history reflects the city’s eventful past.

-Originally, it was a Catholic church, with thirty nine richly decorated altars.
+Originally, the Old Church was a Catholic church, with thirty nine richly decorated altars.
 When Amsterdam joined the revolt against Spain and switched from Papist to Puritan in 1578, the Old Church became a Protestant church.
-In 1955, the foundation for the Old Church in Amsterdam bought it for a nominal one guilder.
+In 1955, the foundation for the Old Church in Amsterdam bought it for a nominal price of one guilder.
 Five decades of thorough restoration followed which have only recently been completed.